Festivals at Eastman

 The First Niagara Rochester Fringe Festival debuted in 2012, attracting more than 30,000 attendees in its first year.
 It’s an all-out, no-holds-barred, multi-disciplinary visual and performing arts festival featuring international, national and local artists.
 The “Fringe,” as it is called, showcases theatre, comedy, visual arts, family entertainment, music, dance, physical theatre, musical theatre, opera, poetry, literature, and experiences that have yet to be imagined.
 Rochester’s Fringe is a proud member of the US Association of Fringe Festivals, and is already one of the largest in the country, having drawn more than 60,000 attendees in 2013.

 Two of the Eastman School of Music’s performance spaces (Kilbourn Hall and Sproull Atrium at Miller Center) serve as venues during Fringe.
-For tickets at Eastman’s venues, please click here.
+Tickets for events at Eastman’s venues will be available at www.EastmanTheatre.org.

 Music for All